 Pictures of the camps and stories of living there can be found on Dave James' site here

 Very soon the local homeless folk began to discover about the camps

-the Officer's Mess, the Hall, the Sergeant's Quarters, etc. in the Bottom camp
+such as the Officer's Mess, the Hall, the Sergeant's Quarters, etc. in